Dairy & Eggs

 - Best Selling

-What are Vegan Dairy & Egg Products?
+What are Dairy & Egg Products?

 Just because we’re following a plant-based lifestyle, shouldn’t mean we have to miss out on all our favourite foods, should it?!
 But gone are the days when we couldn’t indulge in a delicious slice of cake, chewy cookie or even scrambled eggs on toast!
-The world of vegan food is so exciting right now, and ever-expanding with all the amazing products and dairy alternatives that the clever food boffins are creating!
+The world of food is so exciting right now, and ever-expanding with all the amazing products and dairy alternatives that the clever food boffins are creating!

-Vegan dairy alternatives have been around for a while, especially as we all become more conscious of allergies and healthier lifestyles.
+dairy alternatives have been around for a while, especially as we all become more conscious of allergies and healthier lifestyles.
 It’s well known that dairy milk can be replaced with plant-based and nut-based milk like soy, almond and cashew milk.
 Alpro is one of the most familiar brands for dairy alternatives in the UK, but did you know they also make flavoured milk like Alpro’s Plant Protein Soya Chocolate Drink?
 Just perfect when you’re craving a milkshake!

 It truly is an egg-citing time to be a vegan!

 Thinking about making the switch?
-Then let’s talk about a few pros and cons of vegan dairy and egg alternatives!
+Then let’s talk about a few pros and cons of dairy and egg alternatives!

-The Pros… Perhaps one of the more obvious pros is that vegan dairy and egg products do not come from animals and so, do not contain any cholesterol.
+The Pros… Perhaps one of the more obvious pros is that dairy and egg products do not come from animals and so, do not contain any cholesterol.
 According to the NHS, high cholesterol is mainly caused by poor lifestyle choices such as eating fatty foods, not exercising enough, smoking or alcohol consumption.
 High cholesterol can increase the likelihood of heart problems.
 Eliminating the cholesterol from dairy and egg products is a great first step!

 Nutritionally, plant-based milk is rich in vitamins and minerals and most are lower in fat, compared to their animal-based counterparts.
 They also contain a healthy combination of mono- and polyunsaturated fats.

-Aside from the nutritional benefits of vegan alternatives for dairy and eggs, consumption of these products also contributes to a better world for all of us.
-With no animals involved in the production of vegan dairy and eggs, there’s no animal cruelty, so we can be safe in the knowledge that our choices are compassionate and mindful.
+Aside from the nutritional benefits of alternatives for dairy and eggs, consumption of these products also contributes to a better world for all of us.
+With no animals involved in the production of dairy and eggs, there’s no animal cruelty, so we can be safe in the knowledge that our choices are compassionate and mindful.
 Reducing demand for dairy and egg farming also helps to reduce the contribution to greenhouse gases.
 A win all round!

 The Cons… As with anything, there are some cons to consider with eating alternatives to dairy and eggs, and we'd be a bit remiss if we ignored them.

-Generally speaking, without any fortification, vegan dairy and eggs are lower in protein content.
+Generally speaking, without any fortification, dairy and eggs are lower in protein content.
 Protein is a vital part of our nutrition, helping us to maintain our muscles, skin and internal organs, as well as to help us make antibodies.
 But so long as you’re aware of the relatively low protein content, you should be able to get your protein from other sources in a good, balanced diet!
 Great sources of protein include a lot of great wholefoods like quinoa and pulses, tofu, nuts and seeds, and, of course, vegetables!

-To make vegan dairy and egg look, feel and taste like their non-plant-based counterparts, manufacturers often add various thickeners or sweeteners.
+To make dairy and egg look, feel and taste like their non-plant-based counterparts, manufacturers often add various thickeners or sweeteners.
 This can make dairy and egg alternatives highly processed.
 Again, with careful research, you can choose products with simple, straightforward ingredients, like Violife’s Cheddar Flavour Slices and other delicious cheese alternatives!

 Like anything else in life, moderation is key!
 At PlantX, we’ve done a lot of the heavy lifting to make a plant-based lifestyle accessible for everyone!
 So just sit back and browse our site for some fantastic vegan products and dairy alternatives!